-Many barriers, which include cultural practices, poverty, the lack of role models, discrimination, lack of educational facilities and information on the issue that affect life prevent young people from becoming productive.
+Many barriers, which include cultural practices, poverty, the lack of role models, discrimination, lack of educational facilities and information on the issue that affects life prevent young people from becoming productive.
 Therefore all our programs aim to create opportunities for disadvantaged young people to break those barriers.

-Outreach and Advocacy, this program is two-fold i.e.
+this program is two-fold i.e.

-(i) We reach out to out of school youth, street kids and sex workers to advance their knowledge in social pressing issues i.e. HIV/AIDS, environment, poverty reduction strategies, job creation and employment skills, conflict management, and transformation
+(i) We reach out to out-of-school youth, street kids and sex workers to advance their knowledge in social pressing issues i.e. HIV/AIDS, environment, poverty reduction strategies, job creation and employment skills, conflict management, and transformation

-(ii) We engage and train local leaders in human rights, mediation, conflict transformation, and peacebuilding, to strengthen their ability to protect and promote Human rights of mainly the disadvantaged young people.
+(ii) We engage and train local leaders in human rights, mediation, conflict transformation, and peacebuilding, to strengthen their ability to protect and promote the Human rights of mainly disadvantaged young people.

-Humanitarian Aid, having experienced first hand how the poorest members of our society struggle to survive without safe water, proper clothing and enough food, we incorporate humanitarian assistance towards hopeless and helpless mainly elderly members in the society.
+Humanitarian Aid, having experienced first-hand how the poorest members of our society struggle to survive without safe water, proper clothing and enough food, we incorporate humanitarian assistance towards hopeless and helpless mainly elderly members in the society.
 This is in the form of bedding, clothing, food, etc. The aid enables the recipients to feel that someone out there cares about them.
-Would you like to join us in this case, if yes contact us with what you have for aid?
+Would you like to join us in this case, if yes contact us with what you have for aid.

 How we work

-Seminars, campaigns, and camps are organized to educate and engage public to comprehensively analyze the strengths, weaknesses, opportunities, and threats upon hardships young people face to reach their potential, so that we collectively identify, adapt and promote solutions and practices that appropriately work in the development and promotion of young people in general.
+Seminars, campaigns, and camps are organized to educate and engage the public to comprehensively analyze the strengths, weaknesses, opportunities, threats upon hardships young people face to reach their potential so that we collectively identify, adapt and promote solutions and practices that appropriately work in the development and promotion of young people in general.
 To contribute to a mechanism that can produce positive generations that will free our region, later on, the nation and the world of hostilities, violence, prejudice, hatred, tyranny, poverty, corruption and diseases.

-The youth service day is a service event in the region, mobilizes youth from schools, organizations, and communities to identify and address the needs of their communities, youth lead and learns through service and are inspired into volunteerism at early stages.
-Young people plan and organize a number of projects around Masaka district.
-It supports them into civic engagement, promotes them as resources in their communities, and educates the public about the year-round positive roles and contributions of young people in their communities.
+The youth service day is a service event in the region, that mobilizes youth from schools, organizations, and communities to identify and address the needs of their communities, youth lead and learns through service and are inspired into volunteerism at early stages.
+Young people plan and organize a number of projects around the Masaka district.
+It supports them in civic engagement, promotes them as resources in their communities, and educates the public about the year-round positive roles and contributions of young people in their communities.

 Tool kits and tip sheets, produced by experts in the field are adjusted to suit our location, others are formatted with ideas from beneficiaries and local experience; they are distributed to youth leaders, schools and clubs of our reach.
 They are formatted to enable young people and leaders in schools and communities of our reach to adapt working solutions, plan, initiate, solicit support and implement and strengthen the sustainability and effectiveness of their innovations.